 Building a teardrop trailer as your first foray into DIY RV projects is doable, but can still be intimidating.
-Chesapeake Light Craft in Annapolis, Maryland manufactures build-your-own-boat kits, but they are now heading from the water onto the road.
-The company is in the process of putting together an ultra lightweight teardrop trailer kit that will only cost about $1,500.
+Chesapeake Light Craft in Annapolis, Maryland makes it easier with build-your-own ultra lightweight teardrop trailer kits.

 Each of the trailer kit pieces are computer cut from marine-grade plywood panels.